Sakdinar/ionic3-sqlite-sample/README.md

+This is just a ionic 3 + sqlite demo.
+Some data gets bootstrapped and displayed.

-Run on android with livereload and console logs:
+Run on android/ios with livereload and console logs (it does not run in the browser):

-ionic cordova run android -l -c
+ionic cordova run android -l -c ionic cordova run ios -l -c